 CBD Capsules: Like CBD edibles and gummies, full-spectrum CBD oil capsules are meant to be taken twice a day.
 They take 1-2 hours to take effect but may affect you for up to 12 hours.
 Each one is filled with full-spectrum CBD and carrier ingredients that may boost the anti-inflammatory effects of CBD in one convenient pill.

 Pro Tip: Before trying any CBD products, determine your CBD tolerance.
 Not everyone can handle CBD, so make sure to know if your body can handle its effects.
 From there, you can figure out the best way to take CBD in a way your body can tolerate.
 Also, pick a CBD product that you can incorporate with your current lifestyle that would best suit your needs.

 Lazarus Naturals CBD

-The relationship between CBD and inflammation is a significant one, as hemp-derived CBD has anti-inflammatory properties to aid in the discomfort.
+The relationship between CBD and inflammation is a significant one, as hemp-derived CBD has anti-inflammatory properties to help relieve discomfort.
 CBD oil, gummies, and CBD lotion benefits are plenty, meaning you can’t go wrong.
 However, with so many different products, it might feel overwhelming to find one with the best anti-inflammatory effect for you.
 Good thing you can start with a trustworthy and reliable CBD company like Lazarus Naturals.

 At Lazarus Naturals, we're committed to helping you find relief and feel your best.
 All of our products are made with full-spectrum CBD designed to support you through every stage of your wellness journey.
 Best of all, we proudly display all of our lab and potency results, so you can rest assured that you're finding the safest, best CBD to support you in your endeavor to reduce stress and inflammation and feel your best.
 What are you waiting for?
 Explore Lazarus Naturals CBD.